greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 	However, I've also heard Hickman acknowledge that *if* the Book of Mormon provides a path to postcolonialism, it is at best a "janky bridge" at risk of collapse.
 In that same conference presentation, he also argued that it is ultimately up to indigenous readers to decide whether his reading is appropriate.

-	Thus, while this narrative perspective can change how we understand what the Book of Mormon says about indigenous peoples of the Americas, it does not respond to the fact that the Book of Mormon **does** say something about indigenous peoples that purports to overwrite those peoples' own identities and histories.
+	Thus, while this narrative perspective can change how we understand what the Book of Mormon says about indigenous peoples of the Americas, it does not respond to the fact that the Book of Mormon **does** say something about indigenous peoples that readers have used to overwrite those peoples' own identities and histories.

 ## Jacob's Temple Sermon is About Interpreting Scripture